molecula/documentation/reference/operations/enterprise/_posts/2022-04-01-hostsystem.md

 You can make temporary changes just to run the software once, or persistent changes which will survive reboots.
 We document both because the one-off changes are much easier to make, but in a production environment you will be happier making persistent changes.

 To temporarily increase the open file limit, you should be able to use `ulimit -n`.
 If you can't set the limit high enough, you will need root privileges.
 The `ulimit` program only affects the limits of the shell it's run in and child processes of that shell, so you can't use `sudo ulimit` to change the limit of your current shell; if you need to set a higher limit, launch a new shell using `sudo -s` or the equivalent, then change the ulimit, then use `su` to start a new shell running as your regular user but inheriting the higher limits.
-We do not recommend running Molecula with root privileges.
+We do not recommend running FeatureBase with root privileges.

 To temporarily increase the allowable memory-mapped regions on a Linux system, you can use the `sysctl` command, or just the `proc` filesystem: